 There was a slight decrease in the number of vehicles parked in the commuter lots from the previous quarter.
-A total of 2,519 vehicles were parked at the lots this quarter compared to 2,593 vehicles parked last quarter.
-This represents a decline of 2.9 percent.
-Since the last quarter, one lot has opened containing 92 spaces, bringing the total number of available spots to 6,288.
-The lot that opened was in St. Louis County near I-44 and Antire Road and should be well utilized.
-MoDOT will continue to encourage motorists to use these lots through news releases and the commuter parking lot brochure.
+A total of 2,593 vehicles were parked at the lots this quarter compared to 2,657 vehicles parked last quarter.
+This represents a decline of 2.4 percent.
+Since the last quarter, one lot has opened containing 30 spaces, bringing the total number of available spots to 6,196.
+MoDOT will continue to encourage motorists to use these lots through news releases and the recently developed commuter parking lot brochure.
+MoDOT is currently working with DNR to advertise the week of October 22-26, 2007 as "Share the Ride Statewide".